arturkhamit/bloxi-analytics/server/README.md

 `pip install -r requirements.txt`

-### 5. Add secret Django secret key to your project
+### 4. Add secret Django secret key to your project
 * ask someone in charge for backend for this key

-## And only after that you will be able to run backend successfully with command `python manage.py runserver 8000`
+## Only after that you will be able to run backend successfully with command (you have to be in server/src_django directory)
-* FastAPI works on port 8001
+`python manage.py runserver`

+## running FastAPI (you have to be in server/ directory):
+`uvicorn main:app --reload --host 0.0.0.0 --port 8001`

+# HOW TO RUN AI
+## TODO